AlicateDexter/ML-Projects/README.md

 # ML-Projects

-This Repository is designate to store Machine Learning Projects that I have developed.
+This Repository is designate to store Machine Learning Notebooks that I have developed.
+End-to-end projects will have their own repository.